-With deer season in full swing I thought I would take a moment to discus several of the most popular shoulder mount positions.
+With deer season in full swing I thought I would take a moment to discuss several of the most popular shoulder mount positions.
 Taxidermy has evolved drastically over the past century.
 My grandfather's "shoulder" mounts would now be considered a neck mount.
 Modern taxidermy offers unlimited choices to which the only limit is your imagination.
 We will look at the four most popular positions:

 Visit my favorite taxidermy supply company to view all options: www.mckenziesp.com

-4. Wall Pedistal.
-This pose has been on the market for about a decade but started gaining popularity within the last several years.
+4. Wall Pedestal: This pose has been on the market for about a decade but started gaining popularity within the last several years.
 This is a beautiful pose that adds a spark of creativity and movement that the other three positions do not allow.
 It has a cut out "shadow" section that is either covered in buckskin or felt.

 I hope this helps you in choosing the best pose for your trophy.
 Ask your local taxidermist for tips on making your trophy look the best.
 Although I only covered Whitetail Shoulder Mounts in this post, the poses apply to all other shoulder mounts.
-Also, all photos with a black background are from McKenzie taxidermy supply website.
+Also, all photos with a black background are from McKenzie Taxidermy Supply website.
 Actual deer mounts were mounted by Wildlife Designs Taxidermy, LLC.